richardandersen/DSEDiagnosticAnalyticParser/README.md

   	  [Timestamp], DateTime
 ```

-**ExcelTemplateFilePath** -- The location of the Diagnostic Analytic Excel template workbook file that is used to create the "main" workbook.
+**ExcelTemplateFilePath|-T** -- The location of the Diagnostic Analytic Excel template workbook file that is used to create the "main" workbook.
 This can be no value (null), no template will be used.
 Default is ".\dseTemplate.xlsx" (looks in the current directory for the file).

-**ExcelFilePath** -- The folder and file name of the "main" Excel workbook.
+**ExcelFilePath|-P** -- The folder and file name of the "main" Excel workbook.
 Any additionally created workbooks (i.e., MaxRowInExcelWorkBook) are also placed into this folder.
 The default is "[DeskTop]\Test.xlsx"

 Alternative Folder Locations.
 These are additional locations to find additional log or CQL/DDL files.

-**AlternativeLogFilePath** -- Additional file path that is used to parse log files where the IP address must be in the beginning or end of the file name.
+**AlternativeLogFilePath|-l** -- Additional file path that is used to parse log files where the IP address must be in the beginning or end of the file name.
 Wild cards in the path are supported.
 Default is no value (null).

-**AlternativeDDLFilePath** -- Additional file path that is used to parse CQL/DDL files.
+**AlternativeDDLFilePath|-d** -- Additional file path that is used to parse CQL/DDL files.
 Wild cards in the path are supported.
 Default is no value (null).

-**TableHistogramDirPath** -- Directory of files that contain the results of a nodetool TableHistogram.
+**TableHistogramDirPath|-t** -- Directory of files that contain the results of a nodetool TableHistogram.
 The file names must have the node's IP address in the beginning or end of the name.
 If this argument is not provide, the 'DiagnosticPath' is searched looking for files with the string "TableHistogram" embedded in the name.

 Other Commands:

-**CreateDirStructForNodes** -- This will create the OpsCenter directory structure using a list of IP4 node addresses separated by comma.
+**CreateDirStructForNodes|-x** -- This will create the OpsCenter directory structure using a list of IP4 node addresses separated by comma.
 If this is specified all other commands/arguments are ignored except for argument **DiagnosticPath** which is the location where the folders are created.
+**Validate|-V** -- If defined the analysis will parse required options for validation purposes only

 **Note** that any of the C# "Special Folder" values can be used in any of the path settings (just surround the name of the enumeration with square brackets, e.g., [DeskTop]\Test.xlsx).
 See https://msdn.microsoft.com/en-us/library/system.environment.specialfolder%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396 or https://ibboard.co.uk/Programming/mono-special-folders.html